chengpeng-wang/LLMDFA/README.md

         --analysis-mode single
     ```

     Then you can obtain the bug report in the directory `log/gpt-4o-mini/synparser_fscot_synsolver`.
-Also, the console output indicate the numbers of TPs and FPs.
+Also, the console output indicates the numbers of TPs and FPs.
 Here is an example:

     ```
     CWE369_Divide_by_Zero__int_database_modulo_81